truenas/middleware/docs/userguide/index.rst

  dd if=FreeNAS-9.3-RELEASE-x64.img of=/dev/disk1 bs=64k

-.. note:: if you get the error "Resource busy" when you run the **dd** command, go to :menuselection:`Applications --> Utilities --> Disk Utility`, find your USB thumb drive, and click on its partitions to make sure all of them are unmounted.
-If you get the error "dd: /dev/disk1: Permission denied", run the **dd** command by typing **sudo dd if=FreeNAS-9.3-RELEASE-x64.img of=/dev/disk1 bs=64k**, which will prompt for your password.
+.. note:: if you get the error "Resource busy" when you run the :command:`dd` command, go to :menuselection:`Applications --> Utilities --> Disk Utility`, find your USB thumb drive, and click on its partitions to make sure all of them are unmounted.
+If you get the error "dd: /dev/disk1: Permission denied", run the :command:`dd` command by typing :command:`sudo dd if=FreeNAS-9.3-RELEASE-x64.img of=/dev/disk1 bs=64k`, which will prompt for your password.

-The **dd** command will take some minutes to complete.
-Wait until you get a prompt back and a message that displays how long it took to write the image to the
+The :command:`dd` command will take some minutes to complete.
+Wait until you get a prompt back and a message that displays how long it took to write the image to the USB drive.
-USB drive.

 On Windows
 ~~~~~~~~~~